8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 Yas Island is Abu Dhabi's entertainment complex: three theme parks, an F1 circuit, and a beach.
 The theme parks are expensive but world-class:

 Ferrari World (325 AED / ~$88): Home to Formula Rossa, the world's fastest roller coaster (240 km/h in 4.9 seconds).
-My stomach has never recovered.
+Your stomach will remember it long after your feet touch the ground.

 Yas Waterworld (290 AED / ~$79): 40+ rides and slides.
 The Dawwama (tornado ride) is a legitimate adrenaline experience.